JASMIN Help Site logo JASMIN Help Site logo

 Queues represent a set of pending jobs, lined up in a defined order, and waiting for their opportunity to use resources.
 The queue is specified in the job script file using Slurm scheduler directive like this:

-Note 2: The default value for --time=[hh:mm:ss] (predicted maximum wall time) is 1 hour for the all queues.
-If you do not specify this option and/or your job exceeds the default maximum run time limit then it will be terminated by the Slurm scheduler.
+Note 2: If your job exceeds the default maximum run time limit then it will be terminated by the Slurm scheduler.

 State of queues